prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Overview.md

   * *Description* \- A description of the game
   * *Primary Region* - Select the geographical region where your game will be published.
   * *Signup Bonuses* \- The amount of each of the currencies to award a new player when a new account is created
-  * *Segment Configuration* - Configure Segments for your game.
+  * *Segment Configuration* - Configure Segments for your game's currencies.
 For more details, see [Segments](/Documentation/Configurator/Segments.md).

 ## Snapshots